|

 Directory of Important Bird Areas in China (Mainland): Key Sites for Conservation

-Published by BirdLife International in 2009.
-After consulting Chinese ornithologists, birdwatching societies in different parts of mainland China and Chinese birdwatchers, the number of IBAs in China (Mainland) increased from 445 in 2004 to 512 in 2009.
+Launched at the 23rd Society of Conservation Biology Meeting in Beijing in July 2009.
+Published by BirdLife International after consulting Chinese ornithologists, birdwatching societies in different parts of mainland China and Chinese birdwatchers, the number of Important Bird Areas (IBAs) in China (Mainland) increased from 445 in 2004 to 512 in 2009.
+There are another 56 IBAs in Hong Kong, Macau and Taiwan.

 China Coastal Waterbird Census Report (9.2005 - 12.2007)